ardnyx/computer-programming-1/README.md

 This repository will be utilized for pushing the activities in here, which will serve as a progression tracker and reviewer.

 For those who will use this as a reviewer, there is no need to download anything.
+You can download them naman, pero I'm not sure how.
-You can view the codes of each project by doing the following:
+If you know how to download, **__make sure to use the latest version of Visual Studio**__ You can view the codes of each project by doing the following: